codebybishwa/Crowdfunding_Project/README.md

 To set up and start UnityFund on your local machine, follow these steps.

+#### Prerequisites
+<b>MetaMask:</b>  You should have MetaMask installed in your browser to enable crypto transfers on the platform.
+MetaMask will act as your Web3 wallet, allowing you to connect to Ethereum or other supported networks.
+[Get MetaMask here](https://metamask.io/
+).

 ### 1. Clone the Repository
 Open your terminal and clone the repository by running:
 ```bash